 Can dogs eat peanuts?

 Plain unsalted peanuts are safe for most dogs in small amounts.
-Avoid salted, flavored, or honey-roasted peanuts, and always remove shells.
+Avoid salted, flavoured, or honey-roasted peanuts, and always remove shells.

 The full picture